(Last Updated on : 08/09/2015)

 worship and Ganapatya

 worship.
 Thus, Lord Jagannath represents the grand synthesis of many major religions of India.
-For ages this synthesis is reflected in the culture of Orissa.
+For ages this synthesis is reflected in the culture of Odisha.

-Other religions in Orissa include those of Christianity
+Other religions in Odisha include those of Christianity

 and Islam.
 This Eastern Indian state is famous for its secularism and tolerance towards all religions.